KM 0-10: stay controlled, even if the pace feels too easy

 Take the plan with you

-Export your Vienna plan to Garmin and follow it during the race.
+Export your Vienna marathon pacing plan to Garmin and follow it during a future race.
 Your watch helps you stay controlled early, steady through the difficult middle, and ready to push when it matters.

 - Stay controlled early instead of solving pacing mistakes after 30K